 Amount: With parent PLUS loans, parents can borrow up to the full cost of attendance minus other financial aid received; while private parent loans will allow you borrow up to the student’s cost of attendance minus other financial aid received, a borrower may be approved for a lesser limit based on the lender's policies and the borrower's creditworthiness.

-Interest Rates: Federal parent PLUS loans have fixed interest rates for award year (SHARED VARIABLE OF CURRENT AWARD YEAR) will be (SHARED VARIABLE FOR PLUS LOAN INTEREST RATE), while private parent loan rates may be variable or fixed depending on the lender's current rates and the borrower's creditworthiness.
+Interest Rates: Federal parent PLUS loans have fixed interest rates for award year 2024 - 2025 will be 9.08%, while private parent loan rates may be variable or fixed depending on the lender's current rates and the borrower's creditworthiness.

 Repayment Options: Federal parent PLUS loans offer several repayment options including deferment or forbearance if needed; while private lenders may have options for deferment, they are for more limited and stringent requirements for qualifying for them.